isomerpages/moe-teckgheepri/_our-departments/Deep Learning/Mathematics.md

 teaching of concepts, skills and processes and the nurturing of metacognition and positive attitudes.</p>
 <h4><strong>Key Programmes</strong></h4>
-<h5><strong>Meaningful experiential and authentic learning</strong></h5>
+<h4><strong>Meaningful experiential and authentic learning</strong></h4>
 <p>Activity-Based lessons are carefully designed to create authentic learning
-experiences for the pupils.
+experiences for the students.
 The use of visual representations using concrete manipulatives makes learning a more hands-on learning experience.
 Learners will then be able to understand the pictorial examples by relating to concrete examples and apply them to abstract Mathematical concepts.</p>
-<h5><strong>Developing Problem Solvers through Heuristics and Investigative Tasks</strong></h5>
+<h4><strong>Developing Problem Solvers through Heuristics and Investigative Tasks</strong></h4>
 <p>Excel in Heuristics is an in-house heuristics programme designed to equip
 our learners with strategies to solve mathematical problems.
-Different heuristics have been identified at each level to ensure that pupils are equipped with the necessary skills when doing word problems.
-Our in-house worksheets are deigned by our teachers to cater to the different abilities and needs of our pupils.
-A spiral approach is adopted in the design of the programme to ensure that pupils build on their skills over the 6 years in Teck Ghee Primary School.</p>
+Different heuristics have been identified at each level to ensure that students are equipped with the necessary skills when doing word problems.
+Our in-house worksheets are deigned by our teachers to cater to the different abilities and needs of our students.
+A spiral approach is adopted in the design of the programme to ensure that students build on their skills over the 6 years in Teck Ghee Primary School.</p>
-<h5><strong>Math for all</strong></h5>
+<h4><strong>Math for all</strong></h4>
 <p>To cater to the varying abilities and interests of our Math learners,
 TGPS has various carefully curated programmes to build and stretch our learners’ abilities.</p>